-- Shut down the DataNode, using the applicable commands in the Controlling HDP Services Manually section of the HDP Reference Guide. - 2.
+- 1. Shut down the DataNode, using the applicable commands in Controlling HDP Services Manually. - 2.
 Assign the ARCHIVE Storage Type to the DataNode.

 You can use the dfs.datanode.data.dir property in the/etc/hadoop/conf/hdfs-site.xml file to assign the ARCHIVE storage type to a DataNode.